ankitects/anki-betas/src/anki2.1.50.md

   are no longer active.
 - Improved Python code completion/type handling in VS Code (thanks to Rumo).

+## Beta 8

+Release 02c580e4 / 2022-03-17.

+- Various fixes for .colpkg importing and exporting.
+We're reasonably confident the bugs have been ironed out at this point, but would appreciate you giving them a try and confirming the new code works well for you.
+- .colpkg files created with the previous beta will not be importable into this build.
+If you created a .colpkg file with beta 7 and need to recover data from it, please get in touch and we can help you out.
+- Fixed addMedia() call used by some add-ons (thanks to Henrik).

 ## Beta 7

 Release 02ba50f2 / 2022-03-15.

-This release has been yanked due to a bug in colpkg imports.
+This release has been yanked due to bugs in colpkg imports.
 Please wait for the next beta.

 - Reworked .colpkg import/export (thanks to Rumo):
   - When exporting, you can optionally target Anki 2.1.50+.
 When doing so,